adamkielar/adamkielar.github.io/_posts/2022-12-23-how-to-connect-to-azure-sql-database-using-managed-identity.md

 ### Create SQL server, database and firewall rule
 <script src="https://gist.github.com/adamkielar/6614dc77cd75021984ed51fd9b061cf2.js"></script>

+When we run below command we have to provide two parameters for this deployment, `sqlServerName`(we can get it from output of last deployment) and `groupId`(check description in sql.bicep).
 ```bash
 az deployment group create --name misql-003 --resource-group mi-sql-rg -f sql.bicep
 ```